Tai Chi For Interfaith Harmony

 This week (February 1-7, 2026) marks World Interfaith Harmony Week.
 As such, I wanted to briefly explore my own interfaith journey and why I think tai chi is an excellent vehicle for such explorations.
-My Faith Journey My faith journey has followed an unusual path.
-My family of origin is perhaps best described as “culturalContinue reading “Tai Chi For Interfaith Harmony”
+Overview of Faith and Tai Chi I began practicing tai chi when I was 12 years old.
+While I have changedContinue reading “Tai Chi For Interfaith Harmony”

 Masculine Pronouns For God: Why We’ve Got It Wrong And Why Jesus Is Worth A Closer Look